wultra/mtoken-sdk-android/README.md

 Note that this documentation is using version `1.0.0` as an example.
 You can find the latest version at [github's release](https://github.com/wultra/mtoken-sdk-android/releases#docucheck-keep-link) page.

-Also make sure you have `mavenLocal()` repository among the project repositories and the version, you're linking available in your local maven repository.
+Also, make sure you have `mavenLocal()` repository among the project repositories and the version, you're linking available in your local maven repository.

 ## Usage